satish-nep79/baby_needs/README.md

 6. Share items with your contacts through the app.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md] (LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 ## Contact
 Satish Nepali - satishnepali79@gmail.com